-- Provide an example of Christian behavior to all campers and fellow staff. - Assist the Camp Director and Program Director in the development of plans for the Winter and Summer Camp seasons. - Interviews applicants and participates in selection of all staff and counselors. - Direct supervisor of the Program Coordinators. - Participates in the development and delivery of weeklong training for summer staff. - Works with the Program Coordinators to develop activities and programs aligned with the camp theme and the Christian education curriculum.
-Program Director and Camp Director will assist in development of Christina Education curriculum. - Point of contact for on-site trainers (if any) during training week and for buses at check-in / check-out. - Participates in end of month staff evaluations. - Act as an escalation point for the program coordinators, and other staff under their scope of responsibility on issues or concerns with campers or staff including disciplinary actions when required.
-Any disciplinary actions being proposed must be reviewed with the Camp Director before going into effect. - Promotes high staff and camper morale.
+- Provide an example of Christian behavior to all campers and fellow staff. - Assist the Camp Director in the development of plans for the Winter and Summer Camp seasons. - Interviews applicants and participates in selection of all staff and counselors. - Manages Program Coordinators and Program Assistant with the support of the Camp Director. - Competitively source trainers for programs and secure these contracts in advance of camp. - Supports Camp Director in managing the Head Counselors. - Participates in the development and delivery of weeklong training for summer staff. - Responsible for the execution of arrival and departure day. - Works with the Program Coordinators to develop activities. - Act as an escalation point for the program coordinators, and other staff under their scope of responsibility on issues or concerns with campers or staff including disciplinary actions when required.
+Any disciplinary actions being proposed must be reviewed with the Camp Director before going into effect. - Develops task lists for set up and put away camp days. - Assists Camp Director in being a Liaison to parents regarding their children. - Promotes high staff and camper morale.
 Supports and encourages the camp culture and way of life.